HEnquist/camilladsp/README.md

 Use the `AsyncPoly` type to save processing power, with little or no perceived quality loss.

 ### `Synchronous`: Synchronous resampling with anti-aliasing

 For performing fixed ratio resampling, like resampling from 44.1kHz to 96kHz (which corresponds to a precise ratio of 147/320) choose the `Synchronous` type.

+This works by transforming the waveform with FFT, modifying the spectrum, and then getting the resampled waveform by inverse FFT.

 This is considerably faster than the asynchronous variants, but does not support rate adjust.

-There is only one quality setting, and the profile setting is ignored.
-The quality is similar to the `AsyncSinc` type with the `Accurate` profile.
+The resampling quality is similar to the `AsyncSinc` type with the `Accurate` profile.

 The `Synchronous` type takes no additional parameters:
 ```